vytautasl1337/UseTheForce/README.md

 ### Group analysis
-__Preparations__
+__Input folder preparations__

 For the group analysis you will need to prepare a couple of things:

-+ All the subject folders (X***** folders) should be moved to an analysis folder (you can create it anywhere and call it whatever) - this folder will also hold the analysis table and other outputs - inside a new 'Results' folder.
++ All the subject folders (X***** folders) should be moved to an analysis folder (you can create it anywhere and call it whatever) - this folder will also hold the analysis table and other outputs - the scipt will generate a new 'Results' folder once the analysis is done.

 + Create a single .xlsx file with any name.
-Every line should be dedicated subject.
-The toolbox will also look for a few columns.
+Place it next to the subject folders.
+Every line in this file should be dedicated to a subject.
 It should look something like this:

 |id|data|delay|gender|age|group|calibration|
 |:----|:----|:----|:----|:----|:----|:----|